MoldyMacaroniX/dashword.net/_src/posts/dashwords-1st-anniversary-the-first-year-of-our-geometry-dash-news.md

 One year ago today on February 1st, 2022, Dashword went live.
 Since then, there has been a lot of changes but our commitment has remained the same:

 To provide the best Geometry Dash news for free.

+In the span of a year, we've gone from 0 to 25,000 monthly readers!
+This is absolutely incredible and we cannot thank you enough.

+The fact that such a small publication on a so-called small indie game can be this popular goes to show that Geometry Dash is far from dead.